cdisc-org/analysis-results-standard/project/docs/OrderedSubSection.md

     value_presence: PRESENT
   subSectionId:
     name: subSectionId
+    description: NOT USED
     domain_of:
     - OrderedDisplaySubSection
     value_presence: ABSENT
 attributes:
   order:
     name: order
+    description: The ordinal of the instance with respect to other instances.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     alias: order